 I’ve always been shy.

-I’ve always had a hard time fitting, especially as a child.
-As an adult, I’ve learned that I don’t need to fit in anymore.
-In most cases, I actually don’t want to.
-I am, overall, happy with who I am.
+I’ve always had a hard time fitting in, especially as a child.
+As an adult, I have learned that I don’t need to fit in.
+Self-acceptance has been one of the most difficult facets of my journey.

-As a child, it was different.
+As a child though, it was much worse.
 My shyness held me back.
-I couldn’t open up to other children, even the ones I liked.
+I couldn’t open up to people, and it only got worse around the people that I actually liked.
 As a result, I had very few friends.
 The other kids didn’t know what to make of me.
-I was wierd, different.
-I was picked on, bullied.
-But mostly I was left alone.
-Very alone.
+I was wierd.
+Different.
+I was picked on and at times, bullied.
+But mostly, I was left alone.

-One day, our teacher stepped out of the classroom for a washroom break.
-I seized the opportunity and turned around to ask my friend a question.
+One day, the teacher stepped out of the classroom for a washroom break.
+I seized the opprtunity and turned around to ask my friend a question.
+Then, it happened.

-And just like that, the entire class (it seemed) turned on us and shouted
+The entire class turned on us and began to shout:

-My friend started to cry, then fled the room.
+My friend began to cry, then fled the room.

-The teacher finally returned and quieted the class.
-He located my friend and brought him back into class.
-Everything went back to normal, we continued our lesson.
+My teacher finally returned and quieted the class.
+Then, he found my friend and brought him back to class.
+Everything returned to normal.

 At the end of the day, my friend quickly packed his bag and left the school.
 He didn’t say a word to me.
 The next morning, before class began, I found him.
 I wanted to make sure he was ok.
 He was my friend.

 He turned to me and said, “I’m sorry Ellis, I can’t be your friend anymore.
 I don’t want to be called that name ever again.”
 He then walked into class and never spoke to me again.
 He was my friend.